pantheon-systems/documentation/source/content/guides/build-tools/01-introduction.md

 One advantage of managing code this way is that it keeps the change sets (differences) for pull requests as small as possible.
 If a pull request upgrades several dependencies, only the dependency metadata file will change; the actual code changes in the upgraded dependencies themselves are not shown.

-GitHub pull requests (PRs) are a formalized way of reviewing and merging a proposed set of changes to the source repository.
-When one member of a development team makes changes to a project, all of the files modified to produce the feature are committed to a separate branch, and that branch becomes the basis for the pull request.
-GitHub allows other team members to review all of the differences between the new files and their original versions, before merging the PR to accept changes.
+Pull requests (PRs) are a formalized way of reviewing and merging a proposed set of changes to the source repository.
+When one member of a team makes changes to a project, all of the files modified to produce the feature are committed to a separate Git branch, and that branch becomes the basis for the pull request.
+Git providers allow other team members to review all of the differences between the new files and their original versions, before merging the PR to accept changes.

 </Accordion>